akshitchowdhury/wiki_clone/README.md

 # wiki_clone
-A wiki page of Anime series "Naruto" cloned using HTML and CSS
+A slightly modified wiki page of Anime series "Naruto" cloned using HTML and CSS.